checkcheckzz/coding-questions/README.md

 Most questions come from IT company interview.
 Some solutions are NOT my original work, but I don't know who wrote them.
 Difficulty of questions changes greatly, and the special topics include several advanced ones.

-Total Number (not including the problem in the special topics) of Problems: about 200.
+Total Number (not including the problem in the special topics) of Problems: about 210 (120 done).

 Although I try to execute every program, bugs may still exist because I didn't run enough tests, welcome to find bugs.
 The solution may not be optimal, welcome to give your better solution.
 You can send the corresponding pull request.